Introduction

 - Does tester refer to the Manual regularly?
 It’s a “live” document and can change at any time; therefore, it’s crucial that they do.

-- Does they use PRS properly?
+- Do they use PRS properly?

 How to interpret the TQI report

-You and your testers should regularly review this data.
+You and your MOT testers should regularly review this data.
 Look into any unusual differences, investigate any issues and record the outcome.

 Having considered the items above – what next?

-As manager of your MOT station, identifying any anomalies and taking the necessary action is key.
+As manager of your MOT testing station, identifying any anomalies and taking the necessary action is key.
 The information is there to be used and to help you!
 Make a checklist so you always:

 - Get into the habit of using the TQI Report as part of the regular QC process.